-The new work, There’s a Hole in the Sky Part part II; listening to James Baldwin is set around an imagined conversation with writer James Baldwin.
-The film considers migrations, forced or voluntary, by Black American writers and dancers who moved to Europe in order to receive wider work and recognition.
+The new work, There’s a Hole in the Sky Part part II; listening to James Baldwin, is set around an imagined conversation with writer James Baldwin.
+The film considers migrations, forced or voluntary, by Black American writers and dancers who moved to Europe to receive wider work and recognition.
 Listening to James Baldwin layers multiple and different experiences, exploring the dynamics of appropriation and power.
 Set in the Docklands in East London, the film builds upon Cammock’s interest in failing colonial industries, against the backdrop of the futurity of new-build flats and transport links in the area.

 Helen Cammock graduated from the Royal College of Art in 2011.
 Using photography, video, poetry, writing, printmaking and installation her practice considers how individual and collective experiences embody the consequences of structural inequality by exploring differing societal experiences within systems of representation.
 She weaves different contexts and forms together and her fragmented narratives cross boundaries of time and place.
-Recent screenings/exhibitions include: Open Source Contemporary Arts festival, May 2016; Transform, Carte de Visite - curated by Lubaina Himid, Hollylbush Gardens, Dec 2015, Tate Artists Moving Image Screening Programme, Tate Britain, 2015; You don’t need a weather man to know which way the wind blows, Hollybush Gardens, 2014; London Art Now, Lodge Park National Trust, 2013; Oriel Davis Open, 2012; Out of The Archives, The Women’s Library London, 2009.
-She has written for Photoworks and Aperture Magazine and was shortlisted for the Bridport poetry prize in 2015.
-Helen was co-director of Brighton Photo Fringe Festival for 4 years.
+Recent screenings/exhibitions include: Open Source Contemporary Arts festival, May 2016; Transform, Carte de Visite – curated by Lubaina Himid, Hollybush Gardens, Dec 2015; Tate Artists Moving Image Screening Programme, Tate Britain, 2015; You don’t need a weather man to know which way the wind blows, Hollybush Gardens, 2014; London Art Now, Lodge Park National Trust, 2013; Oriel Davis Open, 2012; Out of The Archives, The Women’s Library London, 2009.
+She has written for Photoworks and Aperture magazine and was shortlisted for the Bridport poetry prize in 2015.
+Helen was co-director of Brighton Photo Fringe Festival for four years.